 Online and distance education is an important part of the University of Northern Colorado's program offerings.
 We have been offering distance education since 1902 and online education for over a decade.
-Recent amendments to the Higher Education Act of 1965 include changes in regulation for State Authorization that may impact online, distance, and correspondence education providers.
+Amendments to the Higher Education Act of 1965 include changes in regulation for State Authorization that may impact online and distance education providers.
 The relevant language includes:

 (Authority: 20 U.S.C.
 1001 and 1002)

 If you have a complaint or concern about your educational experience, or a student, faculty or staff member, please contact Extended Campus or the UNC Dean of Students office.